openoms/bitcoin-tutorials/Zap_to_RaspiBlitz_through_Tor.md

 <p align="left">
   <img width="440" src="images/zap_on_tor_logo.jpg">
 </p>

+Tested with:
+* RaspiBlitz 1.3 with Tor already activated
-Confirmed to work with the mainnet Zap version >0.4.075.3 on iOS TestFlight
+* mainnet Zap version >0.4.075.3 on iOS TestFlight

 ### Create the Hidden Service:
 * In the RaspiBlitz terminal: